dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 ### Passing child nodes to a component {#composition}

-Dart web components support composition.
+Web components support composition.
 Using a special `<content>` tag, a component can distribute child nodes provided when instantiating it.
 For instance, the following component wraps it's child nodes in a red frame: